IPC Mains Questions Series Part VII: Important Solved Questions for Judiciary, APO & University Exams | Part - VII of X

 Legal Bites brings to you IPC Mains Questions Series Part VII.
-The questions enlisted here are arranged section-wise and will aid the students preparing for Judiciary, APO or University Exams.
+The questions enlisted here are arranged section-wise and will aid the students in preparing for Judiciary, APO or University Exams.
 Detailed solutions have been provided for the questions to answer all your queries.
 The list of questions curated by Legal Bites will help candidates identify the important and frequently asked questions and give them good practice for their aptitude and knowledge.

 IPC Mains Solved Questions Series: Part- VII of X contains solved questions from Chapter XVI Section 319 to 374.

 We know answer writing is a continuous exercise that is an inalienable part of the preparation process for any Examination.
 A well-written answer not only reflects the knowledge of an aspirant but also his/her ability to tailor the content in a manner suited to meet the expectations of the question.

 Rigorous preparation for this exam is mandatory in order to crack it.
 In the last few months prior to the exams, it is sufficient for candidates to simply keep practising these questions in order to gain mastery over the subjects studied.
 Not only the candidate’s confidence level but also their scores will show good improvement upon following it.

 IPC Mains Solved Questions Series Part VII of X

 A beats B in such a manner that he permanently loses the sight of his left eye but it does not affect his right eye.
 Is A guilty of the offence of voluntarily causing hurt’ punishable under Section 323 or ‘voluntarily causing grievous hurt’ punishable under Section 325, I.P.C.